JorgetheDev/Air-Quality-DataSet/README.md

 -	It will ask for step size, iterations, and if you would like to view the graph that is in the document.
 -	Once given proper values, the program will do the rest
--	Note – since it is a big dataset, it will take a couple seconds to finish
+-	Note – since it is a big dataset, it will take a couple seconds to finish General number of iterations was around 1000
+General learning rate was around 0.0001
 How to build and run
+Option 1:
 In order to build and run the program
 -	 Create a new project in an IDE, such as pycharm
 -	Place files in the directory